cycl00ps/bap/README.md

 - **Step runners:** [run-step01.sh](run-step01.sh) … [run-step05.sh](run-step05.sh) — run or automate the corresponding step (see each StepNN.md for usage).
 - **Networking:** `microvm-net-up.sh` / `microvm-net-down.sh` — create/tear down per-project TAP, NAT, and SSH DNAT (in this directory or installed to `/usr/local/sbin`; see [Step03.md](Step03.md)).
 - **MicroVM management:** [microvm-list-all.sh](microvm-list-all.sh), [microvm-stop-one.sh](microvm-stop-one.sh), [microvm-stop-all.sh](microvm-stop-all.sh), [microvm-cleanup-all.sh](microvm-cleanup-all.sh) — list, stop, or clean up running microVMs.

-## Quick start

-Run the steps in order.
-Use `run-step0N.sh` where available; see each StepNN.md for details and manual commands.